Bjarte-I/Knots-and-Crosses/README.md

 Very similiar to the create game, but here you must also provide a gameId (gotten from the other person you want to play).
 Again you can choose to go first or wait.

 # Cheat mode
 Sometimes you just want to win over your friends no matter what.
-If you really feel like you have to, you have the option.
+If you really want to, you have the option.
 By clicking the Cheat mode button you will get one extra mark to place down.
-Should give you a pretty hefty advantage.
+This should give you a pretty hefty advantage.
 Will you crash the other's game?
 Probably. will they notice you cheated?
 Perhaps.
 Will it be fun to try?
 Absolutely!

+If you regret your decision you might still be able to revert it!
+If you press the standard mode button before you have placed your second mark, it will revert your first mark and you'll be able to place down only one mark again..
+Or switch to cheat mode again to finish the job.
+It's all up to you.